elephantscale/es-training-new/course-outlines/AI/AWS-Machine-Learning-Cert.md

 * AWS Machine Learning (ML) and AI (formerly SageMaker, and now Bedrock is the leading AI application platform for building industrial AI application.

 * To fully leverage these benefits, it is essential to have a thorough understanding of AWS services and best practices.
-This course is designed for software developers, administrators, and DevOps professionals, focusing on architecting and maintaining AWS-based solutions.
+This course is designed for software developers, architect, project leaders, machine learning and AI specialists
+and professionals, focusing on architecting and maintaining AWS-based Machine Learning and AI solutions.
 It includes a balanced mix of 50% lectures and 50% hands-on implementation labs within the AWS environment.

 ## The goal of the course and advanced praise